Lord-Lucius/Lord-Lucius/README.md

 Systems and low-level programming student at **42 Paris**, specializing in cybersecurity (RNCP 7).
 I like understanding how things actually work underneath — compilers, shells, binaries, networks — and building the tools that come out of that curiosity.

-> ⛩️ *"A man does not have to be remembered to leave his mark upon the world."*
+> ⛩️ *"Preoccupied with a single tree, you'll miss the entire forest." — Takuan*

 ---